|They were content to stay seated for several hours, occasionally standing when we tossed pellets to other animals.|

 “Sighting of the Day in the Bush

-We already had an appointment scheduled with the surgeon for yesterday at 10:15 am.
-I was expecting him to say my legs looked better but perhaps prescribing another round of a different antibiotic would be beneficial.
+I expected him to say my legs looked better, but perhaps prescribing another round of a different antibiotic would be beneficial.

 When we took off the bandages, I could tell by the look on his face, he didn’t like what he saw and quickly informed us that we needed to see the plastic surgeon.
 Most of us non-medical people assume calling a plastic surgeon would be for cosmetic reasons.